Constitution & Bylaws

 Section F. Technician Affairs Committee Chair and Co-Chair

-The terms of office for each shall be limited to one year.
+The terms of each shall be limited to one year.
 The Chair shall serve for the year immediately following their term as Co-Chair.

 Section G. Newsletter Editor and Website Designer